VectorInstitute/automated_capability_evaluation/example_scripts/README.md

 ## `train_test_embedding_visualization` example

-Here we describe the steps required for reading and selecting pre-generated capabilities and their tasks, generating capability embeddings, filtering capabilities based on those embeddings, and reducing dimensionality.
+Here we describe the steps required for reading and selecting pre-generated capabilities and their tasks, generating capability embeddings, filtering capabilities based on those embeddings, reducing dimensionality, and visualizing capabilities.
 All of these steps are implemented in the `train_test_embedding_visualization.py` script, which runs the process for both `train` and `test` capabilities.
 The directory containing the `train` and `test` capabilities and tasks is specified in the `train_test_embedding_visualization_cfg.yaml` file.

 You can also find the steps for loading and visualizing LLM scores in `plot_llm_capability_scores.py`.
 The scores can be plotted using a spider chart or a bar chart via the `plot_capability_scores_spider_and_bar_chart()` function.